Jonathan S. Adelstein

-Jonathan S. Adelstein**

 As Director of Government Affairs, D. Zachary Champ represents the association before the FCC, the U.S. Congress, local governments and state legislatures.
 Zac's particular focus is on Distributed Antenna Systems (DAS) and Small Cell Solutions.
 He also facilitates the activities of PCIA's Innovation & Technology Council.
 Zac's legislative experience includes time spent in the General Assembly of Connecticut, the U.S. House of Representatives and the U.S. Senate.
 Zac also held positions with TechAmerica, News Corporation, and the Independent Telephone & Telecommunications Alliance (ITTA).

 Zac received a B.A. in Political Science from the University of Connecticut, a M.P.A. from the Maxwell School of Citizenship and Public Affairs and a J.D. from Syracuse University College of Law, where he served as Editor-in-Chief for the Syracuse Science and Technology Law Reporter and president of the Syracuse University Communications Law and Policy Society.
 He is admitted to the State Bar of Connecticut.

 Senior Government Affairs Counsel

-  As Government Affairs Counsel, Van Bloys handles state & local advocacy issues, including work before state public utility commissions and state legislatures, outreach to municipalities to coordinate dialogue among industry and local stakeholders, as well as educational efforts regarding the interaction among federal, state, and local laws.
+As Senior Government Affairs Counsel, Van Bloys leads PCIA’s state & local advocacy issues, including work before state public utility commissions and state legislatures, outreach to municipalities to coordinate dialogue among industry and local stakeholders, and educational efforts regarding the interaction among federal, state, and local laws.
 Van works at the federal level to develop and implement policy governing local regulation of wireless infrastructure siting.
 Van also acts as a liaison between PCIA and individual State Wireless Associations, which partner with PCIA to provide a local forum for wireless industry professionals.
-Van’s telecommunications work includes time spent with the U.S. House of Representatives’ Subcommittee on Communications and Technology and at the FCC, both in the Media Bureau and as a law clerk to Commissioner Michael J. Copps.
+Van’s previous telecommunications work includes time spent with the U.S. House of Representatives’ Subcommittee on Communications and Technology and at the FCC, both in the Media Bureau and as a law clerk to Commissioner Michael J. Copps.
 Van also held positions with the Association of Public-Safety Communications Officials (APCO) International, Comcast Corporation, and the Motion Picture Association of America (MPAA).